dart-lang/language/accepted/future-releases/0546-patterns/feature-specification.md

 *   The `...` element is not the last element in the map pattern.

-*Note that we don't require map keys to have primitive `==` methods to enable more flexibility in key typed.
+*Note that we don't require map keys to have primitive `==` methods to enable more flexibility in key types.
 If the keys have user-defined `==` methods, then it's possible to have keys that are equal according to those `==` methods, but the compiler won't detect it.*